 Adults whose autism was diagnosed early may acquire the skills needed to help them become independent, work and function in the society through therapeutic measures.

 Autism affects your entire life.
 That is why acceptance and understanding are so critical.
-Because together we can build a better world for people with autism!
+Because together we can build a better world for autistic people!